acailic/acailic.github.io/_notes/life/primer-strategy.md

 ---
-title: Summary of the article "A primer on strategy for software engineers":
+title: Summary of the article "A primer on strategy for software engineers"
 layout: post
 tags: [article, strategy]
 date: 2025-02-28